qcnotes/qcnotes.github.io/about.md

 permalink: /about/
 ---

+Welcome to my blog.
 I am writing these short notes explaining my understanding of Quantum information.

 ~ Vijay